-Effective September 1, 1993, those employees electing electronic deposit of payroll shall receive a Statement of Earnings (pay stub) through confidential interdepartmental mail.
-The Statement of Earnings will be deposited in the inter-departmental mail system on the same date as the electronic deposit.

-Also, effective September 1, 1993, those employees who do not elect electronic deposit will continue to be paid by County warrant deposited in the U.S. mail with postage fully prepaid on the normal pay day.
-Pay warrants will be mailed to the last known address on file with the Human Resources Department.
+Employees shall be required to receive payroll funds by electronic deposit.
+Employees shall receive a Statement of Earnings (pay stub) through first class mail.
+The Statement of Earnings will be deposited in the U.S. mail with postage fully prepaid on the Monday prior to the electronic deposit.
+Statement of Earnings will be mailed to the last known address on file with the Human Resources Department.
 It shall be the responsibility of the employee to update their address of record with the Human Resources Department as required.